artingei/artingei.github.io/_posts/2017-4-22-Hallewood.md

 ![…](https://c2.staticflickr.com/6/5475/11376186584_78ae16999d_z.jpg)

-> Halle (Saale) is a university town next to Leipzig in east Germany.
-I lived there for at least three years and spend quite some time where the city seems lost and forgotten.
+> Halle (Saale) is a university town next to Leipzig in Eastern Germany.
+I lived there for at least three years and spent quite some time where the city seems lost and forgotten.